LearnDash has ample functionality packed into the core, and several extensions to add more features (we’ve built quite a few too!)

 Ahh!
 Quizzing in LearnDash.

 I’ve always been of the opinion that LearnDash needs to improve its quiz module.
-Apart from adding more functionality, the interface could use a fix up as well.
+But I must admit, they’ve come a long way with additions like the ‘Quiz Builder’.

 Creating a Certificate